kwonus/Quelle-Obsolete/Quelle.md

 - delete
 - review
 - help
+- status
 - generate
 - exit

 The verbs listed above are for the English flavor of Quelle.
 As Quelle is an open and extensible standard, verbs for other languages can be defined without altering the overall syntax structure of the HMI.
 The remainder of this document describes Version 1.0 of the Quelle-HMI specification.

 In Quelle terminology, a statement is made up of actions.
 Each action has a single verb.
-While there are eleven verbs, there are only five distinct types of clauses:
+While there are twelve verbs, there are only five distinct types of actions

-1. SEARCH clause
+1. SEARCH
    - find *(inferred)*
-2. CONTROL clauses
+2. CONTROL
    - set *(inferred)*
    - clear *(inferred)*
-4. LABEL clause
+4. LABEL
    - save
    - delete
    - review
-5. DISPLAY clause
+5. DISPLAY
    - print
-6. SYSTEM commands
+6. SYSTEM
    - show
+   - status
    - help
    - generate
    - exit

 If we ignore the SYSTEM actions for the moment, we can focus on Quelle's primary actions.
-Primary actions are identified in Table 3-1 below.
-A similar table for SYSTEM actions can be found in Section IX, near the end of this document.
+Primary actions are identified in Table 3-1 below (SYSTEM actions can be found in Section IX, in Table 9-1).

 Searching and displaying results are the primary purpose of Quelle.
-Learning the six verbs identified in Table 3-1 is all that is necessary for using Quelle.
+Learning the seven verbs identified in Table 3-1 is all that is necessary for mastering Quelle.
 Each verb has a minimum and maximum number of parameters.
-Each of these six verbs are described in the following sections.
+Each of these seven verbs are described in the following sections.

 | Verb        | Action Type | Syntax Category | Required Parameters     | Required Operators | Optional Operators |
 | ----------- | :---------: | --------------- | ----------------------- | :----------------: | :----------------: |